 Open from 12pm every weekend (excluding December) and every day in the summer months, the Kiosk is staffed by friendly volunteers from The Friends of Upton Country Park who will sell you that much longed-for ice cream or coffee.
 It is also a great source of Park information.

 The Kiosk is located at the rear of Upton House, perfectly situated whether you are relaxing on the back lawn or running about at the front!

-As the name suggests, the Gallery is situated upstairs, above the Tea Rooms, and hosts both traditional and contemporary exhibitions throughout the year.
+As the name suggests, the Gallery is situated upstairs, above the Tea Rooms, and is open daily in line with the Tea Rooms opening times.
+The Gallery hosts both traditional and contemporary exhibitions throughout the year.

 The Play Trail is a must for any visit with children.

 Created in 2013, it is made up of ten natural timber play structures that enhance a woodland walk.
 Structures include a tree swing, log stack and climbing tower.
-The trail starts on the lawn close to the Education Centre and continues through Grove Wood.
+The trail starts on the lawn close to the The Cabin and continues through Grove Wood.